luci-project/eval-atc23/libxcrypt/README.md

 For the automatically generated *known answer* tests, we employ all algorithms as the [original Makefile](https://github.com/besser82/libxcrypt/blob/v4.4.33/Makefile.am#L388) does, hence having a total of 42 different tests, with about 28 of them compatible with the external API.

-> **Please note:** Several tests (most notably `alg-*` tests) do not use the API but rely internal functions of the library - hence, they are not compatible to the shared object and won't execute.
+> **Please note:** Several tests (most notably `alg-*` tests) do not use the API but rely on internal functions of the library - hence, they are not compatible to the shared object and won't execute.
 But they are not excluded, so the RTLD has to detect the unresolvable dependencies and abort loading.

 The source of these tests is unmodified, but build with a slight change in the compiler flags:
-They are built as shared libraries themself by compiling with the additional flags `-fPIC -shared`.
+They are built as shared libraries themselves by compiling with the additional flags `-fPIC -shared`.

 Our test application will start a new thread for each library and open it using `dlopen` (which fails on libraries with unmet dependencies), resolving and executing its `main()` in an endless loop, measuring the runtime of each run.